-To be safe please check out our extensive list of things to consider about using your credit card abroad and take appropriate measures to protect yourself whilst traveling.
+To be safe please check out our extensive list of things to consider about using your credit card abroad and take appropriate measures to protect yourself whilst travelling.

 Things to consider before you travel